ReachableCEO/StartupStarterPackage/src/ProductPlan/SDM.md

 ##### Involvement of the Product Owner

-The Product Owner (PO) is primarily responsible for managing the Product Backlog.
+The Product Owner (./PO.md) is primarily responsible for managing the Product Backlog.
 Their involvement includes:

 - Defining and Communicating Vision: The PO defines the product vision and communicates it to the team and stakeholders.
 The vision serves as a guide for prioritizing the items in the Product Backlog based on their alignment with the product's overall goals.